kqwright/fertility-prediction-challenge/description.md

 -	Subjective health “How would you describe your health, generally speaking?” (poor_moderate; good; very_good; excellent; missing)
 -	Fertility intentions “Within how many years do you hope to have your [first/next] child?” & “Do you think you will have [more] children in the future?” (<1_year; 2_3_year; >4_year; no (more) children; missing)

-The predictors reflect demographic, economic, social, and psychological factors shown to be important for childbearing in the literature.
-The model includes interactions between gender and all other predictors in the model.
-This was motivated because a) theoretically, many variables tend to have different relationships with fertility for women and men, and b) it improved the predictive accuracy of the model.